Rays vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have been favored on the moneyline 60 total times this season.
-They've gone 44-16 in those games.
+- The Rays have won 72.1% of the games this season when they were favored on the moneyline (44-17).

-- Tampa Bay has a record of 10-1 when playing as moneyline favorites with odds of -225 or shorter (90.9% winning percentage).
+- Tampa Bay has played six times as moneyline favorites with odds of -275 or shorter, and won in each game.

-- The Rays have a 69.2% chance to win this game based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Rays' implied win probability is 73.3%.

-- In the 69 games in which bookmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 38 times (38-27-4).
+- In the 70 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 38 times (38-28-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!